 Where Does the Time Go?
-Parents' Leisure Time and Time with Children, 1965-2018 My project can be completed entirely remotely.
+Parents' Leisure Time and Time with Children, 1965-2018

 This project documents trends since 1965 in how American parents use their leisure time.
 The focus is on who parents spend their time with.
 PURM mentees will create data files and perform descriptive analysis to answer two research questions.
 First, how much of parents' leisure time is spent with children, compared to time alone, with a spouse or partner, or with friends and family outside of the household?
 Second, when parents are with children, how, where, and with whom do they spend their time together?
 We'll consider trends for the US population overall and by demographic characteristics including parent gender, marital status, racial and Hispanic ethnic identity, and educational attainment.